-The primary return KPI you should be concerned with is the rate of return.
+The primary return KPI you should be concerned with is the rate of order returns.
 You calculate this number by taking the number of returned items and dividing it by your total shipped items.
 You can play with this number further by using a specific return characteristic.

 Rate of Return =

 Do you want to know the number of items returned because of damage because you ship fragile inventory?
 You can take the number of returns marked as damaged, and divide that by your total number of shipped inventory.
 Now you know that X% of all of your shipments were returned due to damage.

 Sometimes orders are returned and it’s unavoidable.
 Other times, a little innovation can go along way.
 ASOS created an app called Virtusize that lets clothing shoppers compare the fit of new clothing to items they already own.
 They reduced fit-related returns by as much as 50%.